 Is Sam’s situation unusual?

 Not in my experience.
-Over the years I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s done.
+I’ve seen many “hovering” leaders who wait anxiously for their team to deliver something, unable to relax until it’s done.
 It’s not that they want to be this way.
 It’s simply because they have a lack of trust in their team to deliver.

 Once a leader has developed a lack of trust in the ability of team members, it’s a struggle from then on.